material-components/material-components-ios/components/Buttons/README.md

 ### Color Theming

+Note: This documentation refers to legacy APIs that will eventually be deprecated.
+Please consider reading the updated [theming documentation](docs/theming.md) instead.

 You can theme buttons with your app's color scheme using the ColorThemer extension.

 You must first add the Color Themer extension to your project: